r-hub/r-minimal/README.md

   If you need to install a package that depends on fs, then install fs first.

-* The xgboost package does not compile on Alpine Linux: https://github.com/dmlc/xgboost/issues/5131
+* The current CRAN version (0.90.0.2) of the xgboost package does not compile on Alpine Linux.
+The development version on GitHub does, but `installr` cannot install that until Issue #4 is fixed.
+Some
+  details:
+  https://github.com/dmlc/xgboost/issues/5131

 * The arrow package is hard to install, because Alpine Linux does not have